eclipsesource/tabris-decorators/README.md

 Already registered injection handler can be removed/replaced if they have not be used yet be the framework.

+### injector.resolve(type)

+Returns an instance of the given type, just like using the `@inject` decorator would do.
+Useful in cases where a decorator can not be used, e.g. outside of classes.
+Note that `type` *has to be injectable*.

+### injector.resolve(type, param)

-Like `inject(type)`, only that `param` will be passed to the injection handler.
+Like `injector.resolve(type)`, but the `param` string will be passed to the injection handler.

 ### injector.create(type)

-Creates an instance of the given type and fulfills all this injection it defines.
-The type itself does not have to be injectable (have a handler registered), and typical use of `create` is to *make* it injectable via injection handler:
+Creates an instance of the given type and fulfils all this injection it defines. *The type itself does not have to be injectable*.
+You can use this to *make* the type  injectable via injection handler:

 ```js
 injectionHandlers.add(TypeToInject, () => create(SomeType));
 ```

 Used in these manner, `SomeType` can be injected while also having injections itself.
+If `TypeToInject` is identical to `SomeType`, this is the same as using `@injectable`.

 ### injector.create(type, param[])